Extract from the Regulations Concerning the Investigation of Research Misconduct

 6. COMPOSITION OF THE COMMITTEE ON RESEARCH MISCONDUCT

-(iii) two (2) members with relevant knowledge and expertise appointed by the Secretary-General from a panel of ten (10) established in accordance with the procedures set out at section 6.9.
+(i) two (2) members with relevant knowledge and expertise appointed from a panel of between ten (10) and twelve (12) established in accordance with the procedures set out in section 6.8.

-6.2 In the event that a Respondent is a graduate student or postdoctoral fellow the Committee shall be comprised of five (5) members with the Dean of Graduate and Postdoctoral Studies, or delegate, serving as a fifth (5th) member.
+6.2 In the event that a Complainant or Respondent is a graduate student or postdoctoral fellow, the Committee shall be comprised of four (4) members, with the Dean of Graduate and Postdoctoral Studies, or delegate, serving as a fourth (4th) member.

-6.4 In the event of the recusal of a member of the Committee pursuant to section 6.8, the vacancy shall be filled in accordance with the above provisions.
+6.3 In the event of the recusal of a member of the Committee, the vacancy shall be filled in accordance with the above provisions.

-6.9 There shall be a panel of ten (10) members of the academic staff of acknowledged standing and expertise, appointed to staggered terms of office of three (3) years commencing on September 1st, as follows:
+6.8 There shall be a panel of between ten (10) and twelve (12) members of the academic staff of acknowledged standing and expertise, half of whom shall be bilingual (French/English), appointed to staggered terms of office of four (4) years commencing on September 1st, as follows:

 (ii) The slate of recommended names shall be submitted by the President of M.A.U.T. and the Principal to the Secretary-General for consideration by the Senate Nominating Committee.
 From this slate, the Senate Nominating Committee shall select the persons to recommend to Senate to fill the vacancies.
 Reasonable efforts shall be made to give due consideration to representation from different disciplines.

 The panel shall be composed of a diverse group of members reflective of the diversity of the University Community.